I’ve been bottling something up, Sara Bareilles-style for two months. And today, I share.

 Now, I know you have a million questions so in a never-before-scene self Q&A (vain, yes, I’ll own it), I’ll address your burning questions.
 Or, at least the ones I want to answer because I’M.SO.VAIN.
 Naw, really, they’re the ones my friends have already been asking, and ones I’d imagine you, my dear reader, would ask if I had ya over for tea.

-trusted tablets pharmacy But what about your love for clothes, Kasi?!!
+over the counter viagra But what about your love for clothes, Kasi?!!

 Not going anywhere!
 I just won’t be actively styling or curating.
 I’ll also scale back my presence here, at least temporarily until I get my sea legs in the new gig.